shadesframework/synthetic/README.md

 The datasets will be generated in the location pointed to by storage.pointer property of each entity.

 You can also use this library for data generation for your unit testing.
-Just provide the necessary .synth files in the classpath and call Synthetic.generate() from your test case initializations;
+Just provide the necessary .synth files in the classpath and call Synthetic.generate() from your test case initializations.

 Happy data generation!!!